 They were clearly on to something big, and continued to work on the piece, eventually taking it to New York and then recording a concept album.
 Around this time, Webber and Rice’s third musical Jesus Christ Superstar was just getting off the ground and in August 1972 It opened at the Palace Theatre.
 Later that month, Josephwas presented by the Young Vic Company at Edinburgh International Festival, and it later moved to the Roundhouse in London, and later, the Albery Theatre in the West End.

 It was still only a 35-minute production of the musical, but after some reworking – and a broadcast on Granada Television – the musical was produced in its full state in Leicester in 1974.

 Joseph is based on the ‘coat of many colours’ story from the Book of Genesis in the Bible.
 Joseph had 12 sons, but favoured Joseph out of them all and gave him a colourful coat as a gift.
 The brothers are envious, and they become even more disgruntled when Joseph tells them of two dreams in which they all bowed down to him.
 Between them, they play to sell Joseph as a slave to merchants, and even murder him.

 The musical also focusses on Potiphar, a rich Egyptian who buys Joseph to work in his household, and the Pharaoh, who sees something in Joseph, and presented in the musical as an Elvis-like figure.

+Jason Donovan plays the Pharaoh.
 Having made a name for himself down under in the hit TV show Neighbours, becoming a well-known face before launching a pop career, which saw him duet with fellow Aussie and Neighbours co-star Kylie Minogue.
-In 1991, he took on the lead role in a restaged production at the Palladium, and his recording of “Any Dream Will Do” gave him his third UK number one.
+In 1991, he took on the lead role in a restaged production at the London Palladium, and his recording of “Any Dream Will Do” gave him his third UK number one.